Here’s how to handle the portion of your mutual fund dividend that represents interest on federal obligations.

 Reporting federal interest

 Information about the amount of federal interest included in your mutual fund dividend won’t appear on Form 1099-DIV.
 Your mutual fund should provide this information in an annual statement or report, which may accompany Form 1099-DIV or may arrive somewhat later.
 If you believe your mutual fund has this type of income but you can’t find this information, contact the mutual fund or your broker.

 There’s nothing special to do on your federal income tax return for this type of interest.
-It’s included in the nonqualified portion of the ordinary dividend reported on Form 1099-DIV, and you should report it just like any other nonqualified ordinary dividend.
+It’s included in the nonqualified portion of the ordinary dividend reported on Form 1099-DIV.
+It’s “nonqualified” because it isn’t derived from the business earnings of a corporation.
+Report it just like any other nonqualified ordinary dividend.